machow/intro-to-siuba/tutorial/intro-data-science/slides/01b-slides.markdown

 We can specify multiple conditions in the filter.

-Each of the conditions is separated by a comma: here we are saying we want only the one observation for poisition 1, comma, where the country is the United States.
+Each of the conditions is separated by a comma: here we are saying we want only the one observation for position 1, comma, where the country is the United States.

 Each of these equals equals expressions is called an argument.
 This kind of double filter is useful for extracting a single observation you're interested in.